matkatmusic/PFMCPP_Project1/README.md

 # Welcome to PFM::C++ Language Fundamentals
 **IMPORTANT**

-**Please set your Github username, your Slack username, and your Repl.it username to the SAME name.**
+**Please set your Github username, your Slack username, and your Replit username to the SAME name.**

-This helps me keep track of which repo goes with which repl.it, and which repl.it goes with which slack user when you submit tasks.
+This helps me keep track of which repo goes with which Replit, and which Replit goes with which slack user when you submit tasks.
 #
 # Course Setup Summary
 Here is a brief summary of how to get set up for the course.
 Detailed instructions for each step will be given further down.

 1) Fork all 9 projects into your Github account
-2) Make 9 repl.it's, one for each github repository
+2) Make 9 Replit's, one for each github repository
-3) Send me a DM in Slack with your github links and repl.it links
+3) Send me a DM in Slack with your github links and Replit links
 4) **Wait for me to add the assignments** to each project

 Once I add the assignments you can start working through them at your own pace.
 #
 # Course Workflow Summary
-- Open the appropriate `repl.it` link for the project part you've been assigned
+- Open the appropriate `Replit` link for the project part you've been assigned
 - make sure you're on the `master` or `main` branch and `pull` in the latest changes.
-    - There will be a button in Repl.it that does this in the Version Control widget.
+    - There will be a button in Replit that does this in the Version Control widget.

 Here is a brief summary of the Course workflow: